All Episodes

 That's how the question comes in.

-It's you you keep mentioning that you need to, if we get a positive test to to to get an infusion or something, or high profile politicians that you would think know this.
+You keep mentioning that you need to, if you get a positive test to get an infusion or something, high-profile politicians that you would think know this.

-You know, I talked to one that had a breakthrough case and I said, Are you are you gonna get are you gonna get Regeneron?
+You know, I talked to one that had a breakthrough case and I said, are you going to get Regeneron?

-Notice the you know, notice here too, Justin, I'm not a doctor, dude.
+Notice here, too, Justin, I'm not a doctor, dude.

-I'm I'm I'm just somebody that has covered this story extensively, and anecdotally I hear from people like you, and I hear I'm interview all these doctors, and they're all telling me the same thing.
+And anecdotally, I hear from people like you, and I interview all these doctors, and they're all telling me the same thing.

-And if you I trust me, your doctor will probably be impressed that you know what monoclonal antibodies are.
+And if you, trust me, your doctor will probably be impressed that you know what monoclonal antibodies are.

-Dave, you're you're smart, and I'm a jackass and an idiot because I live in New York.
+Dave, you're smart, and I'm a jackass and an idiot because I live in New York.

 So anyway, you're a lot more smarter than I am.

-I was sorry you had to work and uh live in New York, but uh Merry Christmas to you and your staff.
+I was sorry you had to work and live in New York, but Merry Christmas to you and your staff.

-I just wanted to chime in on uh uh abortion issue thing there.
+I just wanted to chime in on the abortion issue thing there.

-Now, there's uh in comparison with animals, they've got federal, of course, state and every county on the east uh Atlantic coast has laws as well protecting unborn sea turtles, which uh don't get me wrong, I'm all about animal rights, especially in danger and threatened.
+Now, there's in comparison with animals, they've got federal, of course, state, and every county on the east Atlantic coast has laws as well protecting unborn sea turtles, which don't get me wrong.

-And these law, you know, the civil pennages on a uh federal are 25,000.
+And these law, you know, the civil pennies on a federal are 25,000 upwards.

 Oh, it's real.